 - How do special education students’ test scores measure up to those of the overall student body?

-- What do these numbers tell you about your special education students, the instruction they receive, and the additional supports they need?
+- What do these numbers tell you about your special education students, the instruction they receive.
+Also the additional supports they need?

 - Are your teachers providing standards-based instruction to all students?